Tech-Recruiter-Justin/Learn_JavaScript/README.md

 - variable.trim() - removes the space in the string
 - variable.indexOf('x') - find the index of first matching character, if the character doesn't exist, return -1
 - variable.slice() - removes the characters before index, negative value works backwards, two values can be used to form a bracket
+- variable.replace('what to replace','what to replace with') - replaces the first matching instance
+- variable.repeat(x) - creates a new variable that repeats the original variable x times